Daniel Barenboim: Wolf Prize

 In May 2004, Barenboim was awarded the Wolf Prize at a ceremony at the Israeli Knesset.
 Education Minister Livnat held up the nomination until Barenboim apologized for his performance of Wagner in Israel.
 Barenboim called Livnat's demand "politically motivated", adding "I don't see what I need to apologize about.
 If I ever hurt a person privately or in public, I am sorry, because I have no intention of hurting people ...", which was good enough for Livnat.
 The ceremony was boycotted by Knesset Speaker Reuven Rivlin, also a member of the Likud party.
 In his acceptance speech, Barenboim expressed his opinion on the political situation, referring to the Israeli Declaration of Independence in 1948:

 I am asking today with deep sorrow: Can we, despite all our achievements, ignore the intolerable gap between what the Declaration of Independence promised and what was fulfilled, the gap between the idea and the realities of Israel?
 Does the condition of occupation and domination over another people fit the Declaration of Independence?
 Is there any sense in the independence of one at the expense of the fundamental rights of the other?
 Can the Jewish people whose history is a record of continued suffering and relentless persecution, allow themselves to be indifferent to the rights and suffering of a neighboring people?
 Can the State of Israel allow itself an unrealistic dream of an ideological end to the conflict instead of pursuing a pragmatic, humanitarian one based on social justice?

-Israel's President Moshe Katsav and Education Minister Livnat criticized Barenboim for his speech.
-Livnat accused him of attacking the state of Israel, to which Barenboim replied that he had not done so, but that he instead had cited the text of the Israeli Declaration of Independence.
+Israel's President Moshe Katsav, originally also of Likud, and Education Minister Livnat criticized Barenboim for his speech.
+Livnat accused him of attacking the State of Israel, to which Barenboim replied that he had not done so, but that he instead had cited the text of the Israeli Declaration of Independence.